 In September 2016, Charleston County completed the Historic Resources Survey Update, which implements the goal and strategies identified in the Cultural Resources Element.
 The Survey Update contains several strategies to continue implementation of this Element, including amending the historic preservation ordinance, establishing a local inventory for historic resources, educating and collaborating with the public on historic preservation projects, and becoming a Certified Local Government.
-In 2017, Planning staff began working with the Historic Preservation Committee of Planning Commission to create a new historic preservation ordinance, which would clarify development requirements for historic sites and establish a Historic Preservation Commission and a process for a local historic inventory.
-The recommended strategy is to continue to implement the Survey Update recommendations, in partnership with the Historic Preservation Committee of Planning Commission and/or the Historic Preservation Commission, State Historic Preservation Office/South Carolina Department of Archives and History, and public/private historic preservation organizations.
+In 2017, Planning staff began working with the Historic Preservation Committee of Planning Commission to create a new historic preservation ordinance, which would clarify development requirements for historic inventory.
+The recommended strategy is to continue to implement the Survey Update recommendations, in partnership with the Historic Preservation Commission, State Historic Preservation Office/South Carolina Department of Archives and History, and public/private historic preservation organizations.